alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 // 'Names you passed are Jack, Joe and Tony.'
 ```

-You can also use spread operator with math functions that accept multiple values as arguments to pass in the values.
+You can also use spread operator with math functions, that accept multiple values as arguments, to pass in those values.

 ```JavaScript
 // Create an array with numbers